BNLNPPS/sphenixprod/README.md

-# sphnxproduction
+# sphenixprod
-Production Toolchain for sPHENIX
+Production Toolchain for the sPHENIX experiment

 Originally based on https://github.com/klendathu2k/slurp with the goal of streamlining and scaling to keep O(100k) farm nodes occupied.